 A Little About Me:

-This is my eighth year working as a speech-language pathologist and my sixth year working in the school setting.
+This is my ninth year working as a speech-language pathologist and my seventh year working in the school setting.
 I received a Master of Science degree in Speech Language Pathology from Teachers College at Columbia University and a Bachelor of Arts degree with a double major in Linguistics and History from the University of California Los Angeles (UCLA).